 Background and Legal Basis

-In order to comply with the legislation as mentioned above, customers entering into transactions in the Turkish market consent and are hereby deemed to consent to disclosure and to the appointment of CBL and/or its local custodian as their attorney-in-fact, under power of attorney to collect from CBL such information to be disclosed as is required by the issuer, regulator or other requesting party.
+In order to comply with the legislation as mentioned above and, more generally, with applicable Turkish laws and regulations, customers entering into transactions in the Turkish market consent and are hereby deemed to consent to disclosure and to the appointment of CBL and/or its local agent as their attorney-in-fact, under power of attorney to collect from CBL such information to be disclosed as is required by the issuer, regulator or other requesting party.
 Customers not willing to give this consent cannot hold such securities and/or financial instruments in their account with CBL.

 1. Disclosure related to tax:

 In the Turkish market, local brokers and other custodians must be aware of who has been appointed as the tax agent and permanent tax representative, when applicable.